Self-supervised ECG Representation Learning for Emotion Recognition: Self-supervised Solution

 where $\psi_j$ and ${\alpha}_{j}$ are the predicted probability and loss coefficient of the $j^{th}$ transformation task respectively.

 Six different signal transformation recognition tasks are performed as pretext tasks \cite{multitask_selfsupervised, um2017data}.
 The details of the parameters associated with these tasks (for instance signal-to-noise ratio, scaling factor, stretching factor, and others) are tuned based on a large number of experiments and are explored in depth in Section \ref{Analysis of Individual Transformation Task} and \ref{Analysis of Multiple Transformation Task}.
-These transformations are described below and a sample is illustrated in Figure \ref{fig:tf_signal}.
+These transformations are described below and a sample of transformed signals with automatically generated labels is illustrated in Figure \ref{fig:tf_signal}.

 \textit{Noise addition:} In this transformation, random noise from a Gaussian distribution, $N(t)$, is added to the original ECG signal $S(t)$. $N(t)$ is obtained from a random noise generator where the mean of the distribution is set to $0$, and the standard deviation to $\sqrt{E_{N_{avg}}}$.
-Here, $E_{N_{avg}} = 10^{(E_{S_{avg}} - \alpha)/10}$, where $E_{S_{avg}}$ is the average power of $S(t)$ and $\alpha$ is the desired Signal to Noise Ratio (SNR).
+Here, the average power of $N(t)$, $E_{N_{avg}}$ is calculated as $10^{(E_{S_{avg}} - \alpha)/10}$, where $E_{S_{avg}}$ is the average power of $S(t)$ and $\alpha$ is the desired Signal to Noise Ratio (SNR).
 Finally the noise-added signal is generated as $S(t) + N(t)$.

 \textit{Scaling:} The original magnitude of the ECG $S(t)$ is transformed as $\beta \times S(t)$, where $\beta > 0$ and $\beta$ is the manually assigned scaling factor.

 \textit{Negation:} The original amplitude of the ECG $S(t)$ is multiplied by $-1$, causing a spatial inversion of the time-series.
 The transformed signal can be mathematically expressed as $-S(t)$.